whiteblock/gossipsub-testing/README.md

 ### Phase 1: Message Delivery Ratio (MDR) Results

 The primary observation of concern within Phase 1 tests was the message delivery ratio, or packet delivery ratio, which was not 100%.
 At a global message rate of 200 msgs/sec, we expected 36,000 messages to be generated per test.
-When testing lower message rates, the delivery ratio reached 100% which suggests that the implementation used cannot handle high network traffic.
+When quickly testing lower message rates, the delivery ratio reached 100% which suggests that the implementation used cannot handle high network traffic (note: results of this quick test are not posted for brevity).
 In Test Series 1a, the number of messages received was 25365/30000 (70.4%) or a drop rate of ~30%.
 Further analysis verified that the dropped messages were *not* a result of insufficient cool-down time (i.e., nodes were unable to fully empty their queues).

 The first method to verify this was processing the logs of each individual node to see if messages were still being gossipped prior to the tests shutting down.
 The logs indicated that each message ID present in the logs was received 95 times indicating there were no messages still in transit by the time the tests shut down.
 To further account for this, we ran tests with a large two hour cool-down time.
 This second method also yielded the same results, implying the drop rate is caused by the protocol itself, implementation used, and/or testing methodology.